ellysh/video-game-bots/InGameBots/example.md

 ![Diablo 2 Interface](diablo-interface.png)

 You can see a player character in the center of the screen.
 There is an yellow model of the knight.
 Also you can see monsters around the player's character.
-One of the monster is selected by a mouse cursor.
+One of the monster is selected by the mouse cursor.

-There is a screenshot of windows with player character parameters:
+There is a screenshot of windows with player character's parameters:

 ![Diablo 2 Player](diablo-player.png)

 There are two windows in this screenshot.
-Left window contains the common information about a player character like his name "Kain", class "Paladin", level and experience points.
+Left window contains the common information about the player character like his name "Kain", class "Paladin", level and experience points.
 This information available at the top of the window.
 Also below there are attributes, that define a behavior of the character in the game process.
 For example the "Strength" attribute defines a damage amount that will be delivered to the monsters.

 Right window contains a tree of the character's skills.
 There are special abilities and combos that allow you to make a more damage or to improve significantly the character's attributes.
 Each skill have a level.
-It defines, how effective usage of this skill will be.
-You can get more details about parameters and skills of player character in the [wiki page](http://diablo.gamepedia.com/Classes_%28Diablo_II%29)
+It defines, how effective an usage of this skill will be.
+You can get more details about the parameters and skills of player character in the [wiki page](http://diablo.gamepedia.com/Classes_%28Diablo_II%29)

 Diablo 2 has the single player and multiplayer game modes.
 We will consider the single player mode only.
 It allows us to stop the game at any moment and to explore its memory without any time limitations.
 Otherwise the game client, who does not respond to the game server's requests, will be disconnected.
 This limitation does not allow us to use a debugger and to stop the game application for investigation its internals.